 - 1 Other types of structures found throughout the district that are vulnerable to damages during - 2 high wind events are metal framed buildings, primarily associated with light industrial buildings, - 3 as well as some agricultural buildings.
-According to the Virginia USBC, agricultural buildings. - 4 such as barns and silos, are required to meet minimum requirements and be constructed in - 5 accordance with the state building code.
-Although the potential for human losses in these - 6 structures may be lower, the potential for high amounts of damages is significant. - 7 Other factors that affect the potential for damage include height, shape, and the integrity of the - 8 building envelope.
+According to the Virginia USBC, agricultural buildings, - such as barns and silos, are required to meet minimum requirements and be constructed in accordance with the state building code.
+Although the potential for human losses in these - 5 accordance with the state building code.
+Although the potential for human losses in the - 6 structures may be lower, the potential for high amounts of damages is significant. - 7 Other factors that affect the potential for damage include height, shape, and the integrity of the 8 building envelope.
 Taller buildings and those with complex shapes and complicated roofs are - 9 subject to higher wind pressures than those with simple configurations.
 The building envelope is - 10 composed of exterior building components and cladding elements including doors and windows, - 11 exterior siding, and roof coverings, and sheathing.
-Any failure or breach of the envelope can - lead to increased pressures on the structure's interior, further damage to contents and framing, - 13 and possible collapse. - 14 The LENOWISCO Planning District is in VDEM Region 4, which includes 18 counties in - 15 southwestern Virginia.
-The 2018 Commonwealth of Virginia HMP analyzed potential damages - by VDEM region based on a 100-year wind event using FEMA's HAZUS-MH.
-The analysis - 17 showed that most building damage would be to residential structures, but overall damage would - be minor.
+Any failure or breach of the envelope can - 12 lead to increased pressures on the structure's interior, further damage to contents and framing, - 13 and possible collapse. - 14 The LENOWISCO Planning District is in VDEM Region 4, which includes 18 counties in - 15 southwestern Virginia.
+The 2018 Commonwealth of Virginia HMP analyzed potential damages - 16 by VDEM region based on a 100-year wind event using FEMA's HAZUS-MH.
+The analysis - 17 showed that most building damage would be to residential structures, but overall damage would - 18 be minor.
 The analysis estimated that two buildings in the region would be moderately damaged - 19 by the event, as illustrated in the figure below.